 Hazardous Chemicals: If you experience accidental or incidental exposure to a hazardous chemical, follow all precautions in this Section to limit exposure and risk of harm to yourself and others.

-You should hose down contaminated Gloves at the scene to limit further exposure to hazardous chemicals, to reduce exposure to others, and to prevent chemicals from settling into your Gloves.
+You should hose down contaminated Gloves at the scene to limit further exposure to hazardous chemicals, to reduce exposure to others, and to reduce the likeliness of chemicals settling into your gloves.